 GST just follows what you do for income tax.
 Whatever is tax deductible as a business expense, gives you an input tax credit (as long as it is a taxable supply).

-FBT defines entertainment as income tax does in s32-10 ITAA97.
-So a business lunch is also entertainment for FBT purposes.
+FBT uses the same definition of entertainment as income tax does in s32-10 ITAA97.
+So employees’ food and drink during a business lunch starts out as entertainment for FBT purposes as well.

 Disclaimer: numba does not provide specific financial or tax advice in this article.
 All information on this website is of a general nature only.
 It might no longer be up to date or correct.
 You should contact us directly or seek other accredited tax advice when considering whether the information is suitable to your circumstances.